Plant DetailShow Menu

 Flower Description:

-Its bloom time is from May-September.
-This plant has 2-in., pale lavender-blue to violet flowers.
+Flowers bloom from May through September.
+This plant has 2 inch, pale lavender-blue to violet flowers.
 It has a large rounded standard which is notched at the tip.
 The keel and white petals are short.
-This plant has 1-3 flowers per stalk that arise from the axils of leaves.
+This plant has 1 to 3 flowers per stalk that arise from the axils of leaves.
 Small bud-like flowers are produced late in the season.

 • Leaves: